 e.
 Cat owners are required to maintain a sanitary container for cat litter, or a similar compound, within the apartment.
 Used cat litter must be placed in a plastic bag, tightly and securely tied and sealed.
 The plastic bag must be deposited in an appropriate building garbage receptacle.

-g.
+f.
 A maximum of two pets will be allowed in any apartment and each pet may not exceed 50 pounds.
-If necessary, at the discretion of the Senior Associate Director of Residence Life, the number of pets in a given apartment may be further limited.
+If necessary, at the discretion of the Senior Associate Director for Residence Life, the number of pets in a given apartment may be further limited.

-a.
-All pets must be must be spayed or neutered at the appropriate age.
-A copy of the vet report must be on file with Housing & Residence Life
+- All pets must be must be spayed or neutered at the appropriate age.
+A copy of the vet report must be on file with Housing & Residence Life.

 All liability for the actions of the animal (bites, scratches, etc.) is the responsibility of the owner.
 Personal renters insurance including liability insurance is required to cover the cost of liability should the pet harm a person.
 Proof of Insurance must be on file with Housing & Residence Life.